BenjaminDerProgrammierer/BenjaminDerProgrammierer/README.md

 # BenjaminDerProgrammierer

 ## English

-- 👋 Hi, I’m @BenjaminDerProgrammierer from Austria
+- 👋 Hi, I’m @BenjaminDerProgrammierer
+- 🇦🇹 I'm from Austria
 - 👀 I’m interested in Coding and Breaking (Breakdance)
 - 🌱 I’m currently learning C, Web programming (HTML/CSS/JS/PHP) and Unity
-- 🌐 I'm speaking german fluently and good english
+- 🌐 I'm speaking fluent 🇩🇪 german and good 🇺🇸 english

-Thanks for looking on my Profile
+Thanks for looking up my Profile

 <!---
 BenjaminDerProgrammierer/BenjaminDerProgrammierer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.